top of page

 Jesus is aware that (1) the Father has put everything into his hands, meaning that he has power over all things; (2) he came from God; and (3) he is going to return to God.

-How does the fact that the Father gave Jesus power over all things provide context for Jesus’s act of washing feet?
+How does the fact that Jesus knows he has been given power over all things provide context for Jesus’s act of washing their feet?

-In verses 6-8, how does Simon Peter respond as Jesus comes to wash his feet?
+In verses 6-8, how does Simon Peter respond when Jesus comes to him to wash his feet?

 Why do you think Peter did not want Jesus to do this?

-Are there times when you feel like you don’t want to ask Jesus (God) to do something for you?
+Are there times when you feel like you don’t want to ask God to do something for you?
 What does this story tell you about that hesitation?

 In verse 7, Jesus tells Peter that he doesn’t understand now but he will understand later.
-What do you think Peter will understand later?
+What is it that you think Peter will understand later?

 In verse 8, Jesus says, “If I don’t wash you, you have no part (or share or inheritance) with me.”
-What do you think he means?
+What do you think this means?

 How does what Jesus is doing here relate to the sacrifice he is about to make in giving his life for them and us?